dotse/tls-fed-auth/tls-fed-auth.md

     A list of strings that describe the functionality of the server.
 To discover interoperability the client SHOULD do a conditional comparison of the tags.
 If an entity has multiple servers that are compatible, the client SHOULD arbitrarily connect to one of the servers.
 If connection to a server fails, the client SHOULD try with the next server.
 If the claim is missing or is empty, there MUST be an out-of-band agreement of the servers funtionality

+### clients

+A list of the entity's clients.

+*   description OPTIONAL

+    A human readable text describing the client.

+*   pins REQUIRED

+    A List of Public Key Pins.
+Each Pin has the following properties:

+    *   name REQUIRED

+         The name of the cryptographic hash algorithm.
+The only allowed value at this time is "sha256".

+    *   value REQUIRED

+        Base64 encoded Subject Public Key Information (SPKI) fingerprint.

 ## Metadata Schema

 A metadata JSON schema (in YAML format) can be found at [https://github.com/kirei/tls-fed-auth](https://github.com/kirei/tls-fed-auth/blob/master/tls-fed-metadata.yaml).